Tufahel/first-capstone-microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# First Capsotne project of Tufahel Ahmed
+# First Capstone project of Tufahel Ahmed

 This is the first capstone project of Tufahel Ahmed in Microverse.
 Tufahel Ahmed is coding scince 2017.
 He has coding experience on C,C++,Java,HTML,CSS,REACT and a little bit NodeJs.
 He has developed some websites for personal experience and use.